PuzzleServer/mainpuzzleserver/README.md

 If you wish to contribute changes back to the `mainpuzzleserver` repository, start by creating your own fork of the repository.
 This is essential.
 This will keep the number of branches on the main repository to a small count.
 This will also prevent mistakes in pushing upstream to the `mainpuzzleserver` repository.
 In your own fork, you can create as many branches as you like.

 - Navigate to Github with a browser and login to your github account.
 For the sake of this document, lets assume your account is johndoe.
-- Navigate to Office-ui-fabric-react repository in the same browser session.
+- Navigate to `mainpuzzleserver` repository in the same browser session.
 - Click on the fork button at the top right corner of the page.
 - Create the fork on your user name.
 Your github profile should now show mainpuzzleserver as one of your repositories.
 - Create a folder on your device and clone your fork of the mainpuzzleserver repository. e.g. https://github.com/**johndoe**/mainpuzzleserver.git.
 Notice how your github user name is in the repository location.